- Admission Information

 Our Learning Environment

 In our Nursery and Reception classes we aim to provide a safe, stimulating and inclusive learning environment.
 Both Nursery and Reception have a large newly furnished and resourced classroom, with a third room, which is shared by both classes, that is used for group work, interventions and cooking.
 There is also a large outdoor space that is shared by all of the children.
+All of the resources, both indoors and outdoors, were brand new at the start of the academic year 2017-18.

 The children are encouraged to develop their independence, make their own choices and select their own resources in order to reinforce their learning.
 This is achieved by the classrooms being carefully planned in order for children to be able to navigate the room, find what they are looking for and to be able to revisit activities.